heojunoh/RNAmf-Reproducibility/README.md

 ##### Section 5.1: Reproducing Figure 4

 This is reproducing plots of RMSE for synthetic functions.
+Before you run, you should set the path on R and python script.
 Each script will run the simulation for the corresponding synthetic function.
-Python codes may take long.

 ``` r
 # Run 6 synthetic simulations